SamuelSwartzberg/flashcardifying_text_temp/misc.md

 ###### various minerals

-####### calcium

-⟮Calcium⟯ most famously exists in ⟮dairy⟯, but ⟮also in other things.⟯

 ####### iron

 ⟮Iron⟯ ⟮from food⟯ comes in two forms, ⟮heme⟯ ⟮iron⟯ which can only be gotten from ⟮animal flesh⟯, and ⟮non-heme⟯ ⟮iron⟯ which can also be gotten from ⟮other sources⟯
 ⟮Heme⟯ iron is ⟮better absorbed⟯ by the body than ⟮non-heme⟯ iron.
 Iron from ⟮non-heme⟯ sources is ⟮more readily absorbed⟯ if ⟮consumed with foods⟯ that contain either ⟮heme-bound iron⟯ or ⟮vitamin C⟯.

-####### iodine

-⟮Iodine⟯ ⟮deficiency⟯ leads to many bad outcomes, many due to the fact that ⟮iodine⟯ is necessary to ⟮make one of the thyroid hormones (thyroxine⟯), lack of which leads to ⟮high levels of thyroid stimulating hormone (TSH⟯), causing ⟮the thyroid to swell⟯ in many countries, ⟮table salt⟯ is fortified with ⟮iodine⟯ in the form of ⟮iodine⟯ ⟮salts⟯, which has proved effective at preventing ⟮iodine⟯ ⟮deficiency⟯
-In Deutschland kommen Iodverbindungen ⟮in den Böden⟯ unverändert ⟮in zu geringen Mengen vor⟯.
-Durch ⟮die Iodierung von Speisesalz⟯ ist ⟮der Iodmangel in Deutschland verringert worden⟯, dennoch besteht in Deutschland bei ⟮36⟯ % der Bevölkerung ein ⟮milder⟯ und bei ⟮21⟯ % ein ⟮moderater bis schwerer⟯ ⟮Iodmangel⟯.

 ##### choline